 To test it, you can launch your Zoom Desktop app.
 Btw, zoom uses concept of the waiting room, so you will need to approve new participants.
 But this can be customized in settings.

 After approving the user in waiting room, now we can call each other.

 Another button… Boring.

 And now you can even start Zoom meeting from your device.

 Btw, did I mentioned that Zoom SDK UI can be customized ?

-If you liked the article, feel free to share it with React Native Developers.
+If you liked this article, feel free to clap N times and share it with React Native Developers.

 Thanks for reading.